ralphcomplido/accounting-app/docs/concepts/api-response-model.md

 - `404 Not Found` is automatically sent when the API URL requested does not exist.

   {: .note }
-  `404 Not Found` is not sent when a requested item is not found during a `GET` query.
+  `404 Not Found` should not sent when a requested item is not found during a `GET` query.
 Instead, `null` should be returned as the `Result` property payload of the `ApiResponseDto` object so that the API consumer understands that the API call succeeded and that the requested item does not exist.

 - `405 Method Not Allowed` is automatically sent when an endpoint exists but the wrong verb is used.
 For example, using `POST` on a `PUT` endpoint.